 Think of when you went shopping and had a pleasant buying experience with the salesperson.
 The salesperson was friendly and easy to work with, and they guided you in the right direction with no hard-sell tactics.
 Try using similar sales techniques to enhance your customer experience and start closing more deals.

 For your upsells to work, you must uncover what your customers are looking for and then show them the available options.
 If a customer already has their mind made up and is ready to buy, you can complete the transaction quickly and move along to another customer.
 In situations like these, the last order of business would be to upsell an extended warranty, if applicable, or an additional product that works with their initial purchase.
 These are commonly referred to as add-on sales.
 For example, a construction worker who purchases a table saw might be interested in additional saw blades or protective eye goggles.

 If you sense that a customer is not entirely sold on the items they are looking at, ask them if they are open to looking at something different.
 If they are, ensure you stay on course and only show them options similar to what they were initially interested in buying.
 One word of caution: do not give your customer too many choices.
 If you do, they might become overwhelmed and not buy anything.

 Make your pitch at the right time.

-Research shows that upsells are 20% more likely to happen at or near the end of the buying journey.
+Upsells are more likely to happen at or near the end of the buying journey.
 That is why you avoid suggesting alternate products to customers immediately after they start shopping.
 Instead, wait until the time is right.
 Then, once your customer is ready to buy, casually mention a different option with more features or just hit the market.

 For example, if you sell whole house water systems that filter up to 500,000 gallons, let customers know that you also sell systems with salt-free water conditioners and UV filters that filter up to 1 million gallons.
 These added benefits can help you sell the more expensive water system.